Catamaran Poetry Prize for West Coast Poets

 If our staff encounters any difficulties in processing your submission we will contact you to obtain a correction.
 Minor errors in your submission (spelling, formatting, typographic errors) do not affect your chance of winning.

-The winner will be announced on the Catamaran website on Aug 1st, 2024, and we expect to publish the winning collection in Nov.
-2024.
-We will also announce the names of finalists, and semifinalists by Aug 1st.
-We will send a Submittable notification of the manuscripts selected as winner and finalists by Aug 1st, 2024.
-Look for this notice at the email you use to enter the contest.
+The winner will be announced on the Catamaran website in August, 2025, and we expect to publish the winning collection in December 2025.
+We will also announce the names of finalists and semifinalists in August 2025 on our website.
+We will send a Submittable notification of the manuscripts selected as winner and finalists in August, 2025.

 Reminder: this is a BLIND submission.
 Please remove your name from all pages of the manuscript, including from the title page.
 Manuscripts with identifying information will be "opened for editing" and not entered into the contest until the poet removes identifying information from all pages.
 Do not include names of people you would like to thank and acknowledge in your submission.
 These types of acknowledgements can be included and published with the winning manuscript.